tinymce/tinymce-blazor/README.md

 #### Id

 Specified an Id for the editor.
-Used for retireving the editor instance using the `tinymce.get('ID')` method.
+Used for retrieving the editor instance using the `tinymce.get('ID')` method.

 Default value: Automatically generated UUID
 Type: string